 How do I find out more?

-Download a copy of the Playmates Therapy Group flyer – Geelong or to register your interest please complete and submit the registration form Download the Playmates Group Program registration form.
+Download a copy of the Playmates Therapy Group flyeror Playmates Therapy Group September School Holidays Flyer, to register your interest please complete and submit the registration form Download the Playmates Group Program registration form.

 For more information about our Playmates Group Program contact Gateways Therapy & Inclusion Support Manager.